How Have PCBs Prevailed All the Electronic Industries?

 What are the Applications of PCBs?

-Furthermore, here are some common applications which are widely using these PCBs.
+Furthermore, here are some common applications that are widely using these PCBs.
 Such as,

 - Consumer electronics: